 Donaldson continually aligns its worldwide manufacturing resources as customer needs and market conditions change.
 Many of Donaldson's business lines are considered "essential" or "critical" by governmental agencies, so the Company has maintained operations at nearly all its facilities.
 The Company has experienced temporary closures at a small number of facilities in certain regions, reflecting Donaldson’s compliance with local mandates and support of its employees.
 With its global footprint, region-to-support region production strategy, strong network of high-quality suppliers, and diverse business composition, Donaldson has avoided meaningful operational disruption and continues to support its customers around the world.

 Financial Position and Liquidity

-Donaldson remains committed to its dividend, which has been paid every quarter for 65 years and increased annually for more than 20 years.
-Year-to-date 2020, the Company has paid dividends of $106 million, compared with $100 million in 2019.
-Donaldson’s approach to share repurchase is also unchanged.
-At a minimum, the Company intends to offset the annual dilution of approximately 1 percent from stock-based compensation.
+Donaldson remains committed to its dividend, which has been paid every quarter for 64 years and increased annually for more than 20 consecutive years.
+Share repurchase is a more flexible component of Donaldson’s capital deployment priorities.
+At a minimum, the Company intends to offset annual dilution of approximately 1 percent from stock-based compensation.
 Repurchase beyond that amount is weighed against all potential uses of cash.
 Through March 31, 2020, Donaldson repurchased 1.6 percent of its outstanding shares, an incremental 0.6 percent since the end of its fiscal second quarter and resulting in a net reduction to shares this fiscal year.
 The Company did not repurchase any of its outstanding shares in April 2020.